What Are PFAS and How Can I Remove Them From My Water?

 - Testicular, kidney, liver and pancreatic cancer

-If you live near a manufacturing facility that used to produce or work with PFAS substances, you’ll want to take extra precautions with your drinking water.
-Since the United States government has been slow to initiate widespread cleanup efforts, it’s up to homeowners to take matters into their hands.
+If you live near a manufacturing facility that produced or worked with legacy PFAS—like PFOA or PFOS (perfluorooctanesulfonic acid)—or if the plant works with PFAS like GenX that are currently in production, you should take extra precautions with your drinking water.
+Since the United States government has been slow to initiate widespread cleanup efforts, and state governments are not in alignment on what is acceptable for PFAS contamination and consumption levels, it’s up to individuals to take matters into their own hands.

 Reverse osmosis systems work a little differently than other under sink or whole home filters.
 Learn how they use sophisticated technology to provide thorough filtration.READ MORE

-How do select reverse osmosis (RO) systems reduce PFAS/PFOA from water?
+How do select RO systems reduce PFOA and other PFAS from home water?

 Reverse osmosis systems use a powerful 3-stage filtration process that moves water through a carbon pre-filter, a semipermeable membrane and a post-filter.
 This advanced water filtration process relies on the sophisticated, semipermeable membrane and high-performance carbon blocks to reduce the most severe contaminants such as PFAS, chlorine, sediment, microbial cysts and lead from your home water supply.
 Clean water is directed into a storage tank, ready for use, while the waste water is flushed away.